The 7 HVAC Terms That’ll Save You Thousands

 And the best part is that you can learn them, too.

 These terms, although confusing at first, are some of the most helpful pieces of information that can help YOU save money in the long run.
-Just make sure that you take the time to understand what each of them mean before you shop around for a new system.
+Just make sure that you take the time to understand what each of them mean before you shop around for a new system or before you get an unnecessary HVAC repair done.

 HVAC Term #1: HVAC – Heating, Ventilation, and Air Conditioning